ajambor91/whispernet/README.md

     - Increase test coverage beyond 81% with additional unit, integration, and end-to-end tests.

 3. **User Authentication**:
-    - Add a dedicated **Authentication microservice** built with Spring Boot.
+    - Add a another mariadb instance.
+    - Add user authentication to session service.
-    - Use MariaDB with Hibernate for secure and scalable user data management.
+    - Use Hibernate for secure and scalable user data management.
     - Implement authentication mechanisms such as JWT or OAuth2.

 4. **PGP Key-Based User Verification**: